Right after vectors, the next major workhorse of R is the data frame. It’s a rectangular table consisting of one row for each data point.

 given dataframe.
 We see there are length, supplement and dosage

-columns, which the curator of the data decided to name len
+columns, which the curator of the data decided to name len, supp and

 column, a vector-like object called a factor, to be discussed